jantman/workstation-bootstrap/README.markdown

 7. Install r10k via yaourt: ``yaourt -S ruby-r10k``.
 If yaourt installed ``ruby-cri``, and r10k still requires 2.4.0, you'll need to install it: ``gem install cri -v 2.4.0``.
 8. Install a text editor of your choice (i.e. ``vim``, ``emacs``, etc.)
+9. If you're going to be using a private puppet module, setup SSH keys for the root user and add them to your GitHub account.

 ##Reference